About the WTM Cape Town Centre

 Described as “a man like no other…quiet, soft spoken, and gentle…an unlikely revolutionary” (ref.), James Moffett is a world-renowned pioneer of organic farming in Africa.
-He is the founder of The Organic Milling Company, and a former Managing Director of the Organic Agricultural Association of South Africa and Chairperson of Spier Group, South Africa’s premier winery and hospitality organisation.
+He is the founder of The Organic Milling Company, and a former Managing Director of the Organic Agricultural Association of South Africa and Chairperson of Spier Farms, part of South Africa's premier winery and hospitality organisation, Spier Wine Farm.
 James has travelled widely in Africa teaching the benefits of organic farming, and speaks English, Afrikaans and Sesotho.

 Outlining his motivation for establishing the WTM Cape Town Centre, James said:

 “While better farming practices are important, the plight of the human species is becoming so dire that it’s clear to me as someone who has spent a lifetime reading and thinking about our human situation that only the deeper reconciling understanding of human nature itself can save the day — and that is what we have in Jeremy Griffith’s explanation of the human condition.